 Thomas Ashley, a seasoned Philadelphia filmmaker, has a message for anyone dealing with a cancer diagnosis and the prospect of undergoing radiation therapy: It's not as scary as it seems.
 He's telling his story in the form of a new video he produced that documents his own experience as a patient undergoing treatment in Penn's Abramson Cancer Center.

-For about four and half minutes, Ashely, who was diagnosed with head and neck cancer last year and treated at the Roberts Proton Therapy Center, takes us through that first day to the end of his treatment: from filling out forms to getting fitted for his mask (“Like a warm facial…it felt great!”) to the actual treatments—the camera angles make you feel like you are heading into the treatment bays with him.
+For about four and half minutes, Ashley, who was diagnosed with head and neck cancer last year, takes us through that first day to the end of his treatment: from filling out forms to getting fitted for his mask (“Like a warm facial…it felt great!”) to the actual treatments—the camera angles make you feel like you are heading into the treatment bays with him.
 And the music playing over it makes for a nice touch.